-Core Course (3 scr. required)
+Core Course (3 credit hours required)

-Specialty Courses (9 scr. required)
+Specialty Courses (9 credit hours required)

-Elective Courses (3 scr. required)
+Elective Courses (3 credit hours required)

-OCCH 600 - Public Health Statistics (3 scr.)
+- PUBH 6000 - Public Health Statistics (3 credits)

-OCCH 601 - Public Health Epidemiology (3 scr.)
+- PUBH 6010 - Public Health Epidemiology (3 credits)

 Criteria for admission are listed below.
 Applicants not meeting all of these criteria (e.g. GPA <3.0; deficient foundation courses) may be eligible for conditional admission.
 Students can be admitted for Fall, Spring and Summer terms.
-Application materials are due on or before August 1 (Fall), December 1 (Spring) and April 15 (Summer).
+Application materials are due on or before June 15 (fall), October 15(Spring) and March 15 (Summer).

 Earned baccalaureate from an accredited college or university.